foss-for-synopsys-dwc-arc-processors/arc_labs/README.md

 	to build HTML docs in the build directory you chose.

-3. Open the index.html with a brower in build directory to check the HTML docs.
+3. Open the index.html with a browser in build directory to check the HTML docs.

 #### generate PDF documents(Optional)